MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/ns-rxcontx-_rx_context.md

 A member of an unnamed union used to return status information by a network mini-redirector driver for low I/O operations.
 RDBSS also sets this value based on the status returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550770">MRxQueryFileInfo</a> routine when the file query operation is not understood by RDBSS.

 #### StoredStatusAlignment

 A member of an unnamed union used to force proper alignment on the <b>StoredStatus</b> member.

 #### InformationToReturn

 A member of an unnamed union used to return status information by a network mini-redirector driver for some low I/O (read, write, FSCTL, etc.) and <b>MrxQueryXXX</b> operations.

+The unique node type used for an RX_CONTEXT structure.
+All of the major structure types (RX_CONTEXT, SRV_CALL, NET_ROOT, V_NET_ROOT, SRV_OPEN, FCB, and FOBX, for example) used by RDBSS have a unique two-byte node type code defined in the <i>nodetype.h</i> include file which can be used for debugging.
+RDBSS sets this member to RDBSS_NTC_RX_CONTEXT when an RX_CONTEXT is initialized in the <a href="..\rxcontx\nf-rxcontx-rxinitializecontext.md">RxInitializeContext</a> routine.
+If a network mini-redirector driver initializes an RX_CONTEXT structure using some other method, this member must be set.

+RDBSS defines this member as part of a standard header for all structures used by RDBSS.

 #### FlagsForLowIo

 A set of options set by RDBSS and passed to low I/O operations sent to the network mini-redirector. <b>FlagsForLowIo</b> is a member of unnamed structure used for low I/O requests to the network mini-redirector.

 #### LowIoContext